-The minimum age for participants in an eni FIM Superbike World Championship race is 18.
+The minimum age for participants in a Motul FIM Superbike World Championship race is 18.
 For the FIM Supersport World Championship it is 16.
 The maximum age for both categories is 50.
 In 2015 the minimum age for riders participating in the FIM Superstock 1000 Cup is 16 while the maximum age is 28 (they can be up to 2 years older than in the past).
-The minimum age for the FIM Europe Superstock 600 European Championship is 15 and the maximum age is 24.

 A meeting of sporting or technical character, generally called by Race Direction, involving riders and/or team managers.